bitterjug/elm-wpc/readme.markdown

 To Do
 =====

-- [ ] The `PostList Later` branch of `update` does a `scrollToEntry` to position the selected entry in the right place, which has the effect of zipping us back to the focussed item rather than letting us scroll up.

-  Now this is correct behaviour when we're viewing a single item and we just fetched the single page of entries that precede it: we didn't get triggered by a scroll event, or a click on he button, we were triggered automatically because only one entry was fetched and we need its neighbours to have a proper up to date display.
-Because rebuilding the page with entries above changes the layout and the result is that the focussed entry effectively moves down the page, so we need to move to it.

-  But its not the right behaviour when we were triggered by a scroll event (or click on the more button).
-In this case we assume the user is no longer looking at the current entry (although the URL/route hasn't yet been updated to suggest that his is no longer the case) but at, for example, whatever item is the first one after that button.
-So maybe we should in this case do `scrollToEntry` to refocus that one?

-  I wonder if there is a more general solution?

-  - If we know what the current scroll offset is, and the size of content being added above.
-But we don't always know the current scroll top.
-We get it only when we receive the `scrollInfo` from a scroll event.
-But prior to any scroll event, the `scrolltop` is 0.
-And after we insert something at top it's the size of that.

-  -  We have the current scroll info stored in the model.
-If the load is triggered by a scroll-up event, we actually have the current scroll top.
-     Except before any scroll event.
-But if there has not been a scroll event is it true that `scrollTop` is zero?

-  -  When loading a new url, and backfilling earlier entries, we don't know what the scroll offset and height are.
-But since no scrolling has happened yet, `scrollTop` is 0.

-  - So instead of `scrollToEntry` we need something like `scrollToOffset` which can take the pixel height of the new content just added as a parameter.

-    - [x] As a first step: create `scrollToOffset` function and use it with the offset calculated from the index of the currently expanded item, if there is one.

-  - And then, in `PostList Later` we will receive the payload containing the new entries, calculate he height of those entries, with another function, and pass that to the scroll to offset function.

-  - [x] So We need a function that takes `Array Entry` and a number of columns, and can return an integer for the pixel height of displaying it in the those columns.

-      contentHeight : Int -> Array e -> Int
-      contentHeight cols entries =
-              ((Array.length entries) // cols * card.height ) + headerHeight

-    And then we're going to scroll to:

-      scrollToOffset
-        (contentHeight model.cols entries)
-          + model.scrollInfo.scrollTop

 - [ ]  In case the contents aren't a multiple of the column number we need a way to make it up to a multiple of column count to keep the layout looking okay.
-Since the padding items will be be rendered differently from entries they shuold be of another type so we will probably need a new type for the elements of this array: a union type with branches for entries and padding items.
+Since the padding items will be be rendered differently from post entries, they should be of another type.
+So we will probably need a new type for the elements of this array: a union type with branches for entries and padding items.
 Initially something like:

       type DisplayEntry
         = AnEntry Entry